Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 ### SQL Server authentication details

 Without a UserId/password listed in your connection string, Windows Authentication is used (the default).
-There are two different users to consider here:

-- when asked for the username/password under "Connection Info", that user needs to be a SQL Account that is a sys admin, since the database and logins are going to be created
-- the database user is listed under 'Database settings', and those can be ignored as the installer will set those and create them automatically
+When asked for the username/password under "Connection Info", that user needs to be a SQL Account that is a sys admin, since the database and logins are going to be created.
+The database user is listed under 'Database settings', and should be left as their defaults as the installer sets and creates those automatically.

 The 'sa' account is a built-in SQL account ('system admin'), and the password is usually set in SQL Server itself.
-Note that you can use this under the 'Connection Info' part of the installer - it's not a security risk, as the installer does not remember this login and after the database is created.
+Note that you can use this under the 'Connection Info' part of the installer.
+Please note that the installer does not remember this login after the database is created.

-Leave 'Database Settings' section unchanged in most circumstances (make sure the Database name is the actual database you'd like to upgrade).
+Leave 'Database Settings' section unchanged, as filled by default (make sure the Database name is the actual database you'd like to upgrade).

 ### Adding An Application Server
 Use this option when you already have another application server and database server configured and operational.
 Installation is very similar to a [standard installation](#Installing-the-Software) normally.
 However, when the page about the SQL Server and Database is displayed, it requires you to point to the existing SQL Server and Database.